 Stress and strain factors (dilation, normal, coulomb):

 The step-over in the Brady fault is an important factor controlling the presence of hydrothermal circulation at Brady (Faulds, et al., 2003, 2010a, b; 2017; Siler et al., 2013; 2016; 2018; 2020).
 Stress and strain become concentrated at the step-over when slip occurs on the Brady fault, and the location of the stress and strain perturbation is concomitant with the geothermal field and the local temperature anomaly (Siler et al., 2018).
 Siler et al., (2018) suggest that the stress and strain perturbation results in a zone of accentuated secondary faulting and fracturing that is an important factor in localizing hydrothermal circulation in the step-over.
-The 2D modeled dilation (dilation), normal stress reduction (normal) and coulomb shear stress increase (coulomb) as a result of 1 meter normal slip on the Brady fault are calculated at 250 meter depth intervals from the surface to 1000 m depth.
+The 2D modeled dilation (dilation), normal stress reduction (normal) and coulomb shear stress increase (coulomb) as a result of 1-meter normal slip on the Brady fault are calculated at 250-meter-depth intervals from the surface to 1000 m depth.
 These surfaces approximate the volumetric dilation, normal stress reduction, and coulomb shear stress increase in the study area.